Let’s ask the oracle

 Temple of Apollo, where Pythia made her prophecies

 Delphi is well known for its oracle, where Pythia, a high priestess of the Temple of Apollo, made here prophecies.
-She had to be an older woman of blameless life chosen from among the peasants of the area.
-Pythia sat on a tripod in the sunken adyton (enclosed inner sanctum of the temple) over an opening in the earth where fumes might have put her in a kind of trance.
+She had to be an older woman of blameless life, chosen from among the peasants of the area.
+Pythia sat on a tripod in the sunken adyton (enclosed inner sanctum of the temple) over an opening in the earth, where fumes might have put her in a kind of trance.
 Her ravings were “translated” by the priests of the temple.

 The oracle of Delphi initially only gave information once a year on the birthday of Apollo, and later on the seventh day of every month in summer.
-In winter it took a break for three months.
+In winter, it took a break for three months.

 Before the oracle spoke, it needed an omen: a high priest sprinkled a young goat with ice-cold water.
-If she stayed calm, the oracle for that day was canceled and those seeking advice had to come back a month later.
+If she stayed calm, the oracle for that day was cancelled and those seeking advice had to come back a month later.
 If the goat winced, it was slaughtered as a sacrificial animal.
 Now the prophecies could begin.

-The Delphic oracle exerted considerable influence throughout the Greek world, and was consulted before all major undertakings including wars and the founding of colonies.
+The Delphic oracle exerted considerable influence throughout the Greek world, and was consulted before all major undertakings, including wars and the founding of colonies.
 One of the famous prophecies we remembered, was the oracle King Croesus requested before he went against the Persian king Cyrus II.
 He was told that he will destroy a great empire.
 Croesus referred this prophecy to the Persian Empire, but in the end he destroyed his own when he lost the war and his life.

 Theatre at Delphi